inko-lang/inko/docs/source/references/syntax.md

 # A public mutable instance method:
 fn pub mut method_name {}

-# A public mutable async instance method (only available in async classes):
+# A public mutable async instance method (only available in async types):
 fn pub async mut method_name {}

 # Method names may end with a ?, this is used for predicate methods: